Actifry Genius XL 2in1 YV970840

 This is a fairly uncommon feature and products with smart capabilities that we've tested have come and gone from the market.
 But when we come across any more, we'll be sure to flag them.

-Some models, like the Tefal Actifry 2-in-1, have a second compartment that allows you to cook two different types of food at once, so you could make steak and chips without having to mix them together.
+Some models, like the Tefal Actifry 2-in-1 and the Ninja Foodi Dual Zone, have a second compartment that allows you to cook two different types of food at once, so you could make steak and chips without having to mix them together.

-This could either be an extra level - as on the Actifry 2-in-1 or a smaller basket that fits within the main cooking bowl.
+This could either be an extra level - as on the Actifry 2-in-1, a smaller basket that fits within the main cooking bowl, or a second compartment of even dimensions.

 You need to wash your air fryer every time you use it, so you might appreciate being able to put the various parts in the dishwasher and let it do the work.
 Ideally, the basket/bowl, lid and stirring paddle should all be dishwasher safe, although this isn't always the case.